sagar-mahurkar/week_7/README.md

-# Week 6- Graded Assignment 6
+# Week 7- Graded Assignment 7

 ### Assignment Objective

-Building on top of last week’s Continuous Integration with GitHub Actions
+Building on last week’s CI/CD pipeline

-Develop and integrate Continuous Deployment using GitHub Actions for building the IRIS API using docker and deploying onto k8s (kubernetes)

-1. Explain the difference between Kubernetes Pod and a Docker container as part of screencast
+This week, we will be scaling the homework IRIS classification pipeline to handle multiple concurrent inferences and observe bottlenecks.

+1. Extend your existing Github CI/CD workflow to stress test the deployment

-2. Use GitHub workflows/actions to build the docker image using DockerFile
+2. Use wrk to stimulate the scenario of high number(>1000) of requests after successful deployment

-3. Push the image to Google Artifact Registry

-4. Setup GCP Service account as needed

-5. Deploy it using Google Kubernetes Engine from GitHub Actions
+3. Demonstrate Kubernetes auto scaling with max_pods : 3 and default pod availability of 1

+4. Observe bottlenecks when auto scaling is restricted to 1 pod and request concurrency increased from 1000 to 2000